Chart Color Schemes

 Educational outcomes in Forest Hill fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.0%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 45.9% of residents aged 15+ holding them - advanced diplomas at 11.4% and certificates at 34.5%.
+The area's university qualification rate is 15.0%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most common at 11.3%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.5%).
+Vocational credentials are prominent, with 45.9% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (34.5%).
+Educational participation is high, with 38.3% currently enrolled in formal education: 12.8% in primary, 8.8% in secondary, and 2.6% in tertiary education.

-Educational participation is high, with 38.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 38.3% of residents currently enrolled in formal education.
 This includes 12.8% in primary education, 8.8% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education